 The MRes in Health and Wellbeing offers useful preparation for a number of careers.
-Foremost, the MRes is the academic basis and preparation for students choosing the 1+3 (the first year is the MRes and the +3 the PhD) programme.
+Foremost, the MRes is the academic basis and preparation for students choosing the 1+3 programme (the first year is the MRes and the +3 the PhD programme).

-The programme also establishes a sound research training base along with practical applications to position our students to be competitive for different types of employment including research, policy and intervention implementation.
+The programme also establishes a sound research training base, along with practical applications, which gives our students a competitive edge for different types of employment, including research, policy and intervention implementation.

 Find out more about becoming a student at Bristol, and the support we offer to international students.

 Results are from the most recent UK-wide assessment of research quality, conducted by HEFCE.
 More about REF 2014 results.

 Senior Postgraduate Admissions Administrator Phone: +44 (0) 117 954 6785 Email: email@example.com